 You already have a job waiting for you as you have completed your flight training.

-As I have already mentioned that there is a huge deficit of qualified pilots in the world.
+I already mentioned that there is a massive deficit of qualified pilots in the world.
+However, that’s before the COVID-19 crisis.

-There are many commercial pilot licensee in the world but most of them do not have the minimum hours.
+The actual problem is that there are many commercial pilot licensee in the world, but most of them do not have the minimum hours.

 These commercial pilots do not have adequate hours to fulfill the minimum requirement by most airlines.